ivinjohn98/Parallel-Algorithms/assignments/hw4/readme.md

 ## Objectives
 * Using either raw MPI or YGM, implement Delta Stepping SSSP
-* Perform both weak and strong scaling experiments using uniformly generated random weighted edges
+* Perform both weak and strong scaling experiments using uniformly generated random weighted edges with an average degree of 16
 * Design experiments such that you evaluate the sensitivity on the maximum edge weight as well as the average degree of the graph